Robert L. Simpson Jr.: USAF

 During his USAF career Simpson participated in and directed a broad range of computer related projects spanning research, data processing, and personnel development.
 Between 1985 and 1990, he was the Program Manager for Machine Intelligence at DARPA.
 He was responsible for research investment decisions within DARPA's basic science and Strategic Computing programs.
 Specifically he was responsible for developing the national technology base in knowledge-based systems, image understanding, automated planning/design, and machine learning technologies.
 Some of the results of these research and development activities were highlighted in a series of articles in the June and August, 1991 and February, 1992 issues of IEEE Expert.

-Simpson retired from the USAF as a Lieutenant Colonel in 1990.
+Simpson retired from the USAF as a lieutenant colonel in 1990.
+The IT History Society (then known as the Charles Babbage Foundation) recorded an oral history with Simpson at about this time, providing a perspective on AI-related activities at DARPA during this period.